DCMLab/standards/docs/source/git/git.rst

 How to review a review
 ^^^^^^^^^^^^^^^^^^^^^^

-Open the PR from your notification e-mail or to GitHub and open the ``Pull requests`` tab where you should see it.
+Open the PR from your notification e-mail or go to GitHub and open the ``Pull requests`` tab where you should see it.
 The PR lets you inspect all changes and start discussions.
 Most importantly, after opening it, you will see all commits made by the reviewer: